lukebemish/hrse/content/specs/dev.md

 * `\000` - unicode character with the given codepoint.
 Can have anywhere from 1 to 3 octal digits, taking the longest match.

 {{< hint warning >}}
-Strings may not be immediately followed by a character valid in a symbol without a whitespace seperator.
+Strings may not be immediately followed by a quote or a character valid in a symbol without a whitespace seperator.
 For instance, the following is not valid:
 ```
 list:
     "string"symbol
     "string"09
+    "string""string"
     "string"-2
     "string"+2
 ```